gabrielrpopa/sqlThunder/README.md

 Download from http://infinite-loop.ca/

-Experiment by login using your google account at https://sqlthunder.ca
+Experiment by logging in using your Google account at https://sqlthunder.ca

 Instructions on how to install and run.